Frequently Asked Questions and Terminology

 Your choice of major should be based on your interests and goals.
 However, students' interests often change during their first years of college, and students do not need to feel locked into their initial choice.
 Many of the major programs have similar lower division requirements, and changing majors during the first two years generally with planning, creates no difficulties.
 Changes in major may be made with the approval of the new major advisor and the Office of Instruction and Student Affairs.

-If you enroll in the College of Natural Resources and later decide you'd like to change to a different college, you must apply for admission to another college on the campus.
-Note, you will need to spend at least one semester in CNR.
+If you enroll in the Rausser College of Natural Resources and later decide you'd like to change to a different college, you must apply for admission to another college on the campus.
+Note, you will need to spend at least one semester at Rausser.
 It is up to you to determine the Change of College process for the college you are interested in, and to assess your chances of admission--ability to transfer is not guaranteed.
 Advising websites are a good place to start.
-While you remain in CNR, you must follow CNR's curriculum requirements to remain in good academic standing.
+While you remain in Rausser, you must follow the College's curriculum requirements to remain in good academic standing.
 If you lose good standing, it will be very difficult to gain admission to another college.

 Transfer students are evaluated based on their preparation for their major.
 Switching majors once admitted to Berkeley is extremely difficult and depending on your preparation, may not be possible.
 Consult with your major advisor if you have questions.
 As with freshman, if you are not successful in your application to another college, you will need to finish your degree in one of our majors, and you need to be prepared for that and not fall behind.

 - When must I declare a major?